Austerity, Wealth Tax or Stealth Tax?

 The Report defines this as ‘a person’s assets minus their debts’: see paragraph 4.2.2.
 The Report strongly advises against allowing any exemptions, so their definition includes the family home, pension rights even before pension age is reached, and personal possessions as well as savings and investments.

 Would this really be a one-off?

 The Report recommends a one-off tax, for very good reasons.
 It would be harder to get out of and might be cheaper for all concerned.
 It would be economically efficient, in that it would not distort behaviour.
 This is because an essential design feature is what I call the ‘Doomsday’, by which I mean the date used to calculate the tax.
-Let us imagine that the Government decides to introduce a WT on 15th May 2021.
+Let us imagine that the Government decided to introduce a WT on 15th May 2022.
 (That is actually most unlikely, given the time needed to design the tax.)
-The WT could specify 1st January 2021 as Doomsday.
+The WT could specify 1st January 2022 as Doomsday.